 Some photos look great on your phone, but look terrible on the wall.
+Why?

 The photo is shot at your pet’s eye level.

-The subject is lit by natural daylight.
+Your pet is lit by natural daylight.

-3. Image Quality
+3. Image Quality/Size

-It is an unfortunate fact of nature that we are taller than our dogs.
+It’s an unfortunate fact of nature that we are taller than our dogs.